-This can be further expressed in terms of the principal invariants of C as which will later be used.
-Furthermore, the material tangent $\mathbb C$ or $\mathbb C$ (spatial or material configuration) is necessary for calculations involving the 1^{st} derivatives of the stresses and can be computed by further deriving the stresses with respect to the appropriate deformation measure.
-The material tangent in the material configuration is given as
+which will later be used.
+Furthermore, the material tangent c or \mathbb{C} (spatial or material configuration) is necessary for calculations involving the 1st derivatives of the stresses and can be computed by further deriving the stresses with respect to the appropriate deformation measure.
+The material tangent in the material configuration is given as and in the spatial configuration it can be obtained through a push-forward transformation as